-In this post, I will be sharing with you how to simplify your work from home business with AndCo, one of the best and most basic ways to streamline your freelancing business FOR FREE, especially as a beginner.
+In this post, I will be sharing with you how to simplify your work from home business with AndCo, one of the best and most basic ways to streamline your freelancing business, especially as a beginner.

 What is AndCo, I’ve Never Heard of it?

 This bare-bones proposal creating, contract sending, invoice making, expenses tracking and project management system makes freelancing admin a breeze.